rtfpessoa/legacy_dotfiles/README.md

 * `Ctrl-x,Ctrl-l` to insert output of last command

-* Fuzzy matching - if you mistype a directory name, tab completion will fix it

-* [fasd](https://github.com/clvv/fasd) integration - hit `z` and partial match for recently used directory

-* [Prezto](http://github.com/sorin-ionescu/prezto) - the power behind YADR's zsh

 * [Tmux](https://github.com/tmux/tmux) with optimized configuration and powerline status

 * [Git](https://github.com/git/git) with proper `.gitconfig` and `.gitignore`

 * Fixed OS X keyboard UK layout for external keyboard (tested with [Code Keyboard](https://codekeyboards.com/))

-* Zsh and Bash simple powerline themes with git status and rebase state
+* Fish and Bash simple powerline themes with git status and rebase state

 * Other personal tweaks and aliases